A Brief History of Book Metadata

 Europeans, seeing the success of standardization in America, were quick to follow suit in the late 19th and early 20th centuries.
 The International Federation of Library Associations and Institutions (IFLA) significantly promoted standardization across Europe.
 They worked on developing international cataloging standards, which included card formats.

 In 1971, the Library of Congress in the U.S. initiated a Cataloging in Publication (CIP) program.
-The CIP data, supplied by the Library of Congress and printed on the copyright page of each book by the publisher, provides essential bibliographic information that helps libraries and book dealers catalog and process books more efficiently and accurately.
+The CIP data, supplied by the Library of Congress and printed on the copyright page of each book by the publisher, provides essential bibliographic information that helps libraries and book dealers catalog and process books more uniformly, efficiently and accurately.

 In the mid-20th century, libraries moved from physical card catalogs to digital databases, enabling more advanced search and organization capabilities.
 Today's online catalogs offer greater flexibility and space than the small card catalogs of the past.
 They include standard metadata like title, author, subject, and page count, in addition to expanded information on copyrights, licensing, sales, marketing, and enhancements such as cover images, synopses, reviews, and author biographies.